 INSTITUTE RESEARCH AND PERFORMANCE OF WORK

-Institute Research programs, as defined below, are supported byThe results of all research programsare shared with all members.
-This information is placed in the public domain, through presentations and publications, poster presentations, software, and patent disclosures, only after review and approval of the Institute’s Executive Director and Chief Technology Officer as provided in Article VIII, “Publication Policy”, below.
+Institute Research programs, as defined below, are supported by cost shares, membership dues from Institute members, funds from the DOE under the Cooperative Agreement, and other governmental funding.
+The results of all research programsare shared with all members.
+This information is placed in the public domain, through presentations and publications, poster presentations, software, and patent disclosures, only after review of the Institute’s Executive Director and Chief Technology Officer as provided in Article VIII, “Publication Policy”, below.

 All PowerAmerica activities under Cooperative Agreement DE-EE0006521 must be performed in the United States and no PowerAmerica funds under the Cooperative Agreement may be spent outside the U.S. This requirement is applicable to the Institute, its members, sub- recipients, contractors and others performing work under the Cooperative Agreement.
 This requirement does not apply to the purchase of supplies and equipment; however, the members should make every effort to purchase supplies and equipment produced within the United States.